BraweGit/Computer-graphics-I-Project/README.md

 # Computer-graphics-I-Project
-University course on VSB-TU Ostrava
-Ray tracing techniques using OpenCV and Embree C++ libraries.
+University course on VSB-TU Ostrava, focused on ray tracing techniques using OpenCV and Embree C++ libraries.